pimpale/vulkan-raytraced-voxels/README.md

 Currently, the wavefront version is a little faster than the megakernel version, but uses more memory.

-The wavefront version is in the `wavefront` branch.
+The wavefront version used for profiling is in the `wavefront_mis_only` branch, and a more advanced actively updated version is at https://github.com/pimpale/vulkan-wavefront-raytracer.

 #### Megakernel Profiling
 ![Megakernel Profiling](./assets/screenshots/4b_4spp_megakernel.png)